If you have any questions, please email us at firstname.lastname@example.org or call us at 1-833-822-7435, or text us at 1-305-407-0276.

 An accredited investor, in the context of a natural person, includes anyone who:

-On the income test, the person must satisfy the thresholds for the three years consistently either alone or with a spouse, and cannot, for example, satisfy one year based on individual income and the next two years based on joint income with a spouse.
-The only exception is if a person is married within this period, in which case the person may satisfy the threshold on the basis of joint income for the years during which the person was married and on the basis of individual income for the other years.
+On the income test, the person must satisfy the thresholds for the prior two years consistently either alone or with a spouse, and cannot, for example, satisfy one year based on individual income and the next two years based on joint income with a spouse.
+The only exception is if a person is married within this period.
+The person may satisfy the threshold based on joint income for the years during which the person was married and based on individual income for the other years.

 In addition, entities such as banks, partnerships, corporations, nonprofits and trusts may be accredited investors.
 Of the entities that would be considered accredited investors and depending on your circumstances, the following may be relevant to you: